Skip to main content

 Most Law School Students Enrolled

-Georgetown University Law Center has the most law school students of 2,712 with 558 first-year students.
-New York University School of Law and James E. Rogers College of Law also have a large number of students of 2,430 and 2,384 respectively.
+Georgetown University Law Center has the most law school students of 3,030 with 604 first-year students.
+James E. Rogers College of Law and New York University School of Law also have a large number of students of 2,519 and 2,094 respectively.

 The following table shows the top 10 law schools with most students.
 The number for first-year students includes pre-admitted students as well as the enrolled students in regular admission.